How to create better Color Halftone effects in Photoshop

 Closing the halftone effect document.

-Choose No (or Don’t Save on a Mac) when Photoshop asks if you want to save your changes.
+Choose No (Don’t Save on a Mac) when Photoshop asks if you want to save your changes before closing.

 Closing the document without saving it.